XvisionAS/FieldTwin-Integration-Demo/asset-dumper/README.md

 - `--backend [value]` URL of which backend the definitions will be pulled from, for example `https://backend.qa.fieldtwin.com`
 - `--token [value]` API token used to authenticate with the API.
-  Can be created by an administrator in FT Admin from the Account Settings / API tab.
+  This can be created by an administrator in FieldTwin Admin from the Account Settings / API section.

 ### Output